 Cinnamon is the most amazing spice to add to apple butter and gives it that delicious smell.
 It’s also loaded with powerful phytochemicals.
 Here are a few amazing things it can do:

 - It’s considered a carminative meaning it can relieve gas.

 - Cinnamon can relieve nausea for kids feeling sick

 - It can help boost a child’s appetite

 - Found to lower and moderate blood sugar in diabetics.

 - Helps combat candida in the lower intestine

 Does Apple Butter Need to be Refrigerated After Opening?

-Grab your kids and make this crockpot apple butter recipe or opt for plain applesauce.
+Grab your kids and grandkids and make this crockpot apple butter recipe or opt for plain applesauce.
 Both are delicious and nutritious and a fun recipe to make for Fall.

 If you’ve made apple butter or applesauce with your kids–what was your experience in the kitchen?
 Please share in the comment section below